 - What are the potential customer’s needs and pain points?

 - How can I help uncover problems and challenges?
-Often, the prospect doesn’t know, so this is where previous conversations come in handy.
+Often, the buyer doesn’t know, so this is where previous conversations come in handy.
 Use your CRM!

 - How does our solution solve their problems?